asberg95/Social_Inequality_Lab/_projects/10_project.md

 ---
 layout: page
-title: Shared and unshared Social Indentity and Trust
+title: Shared and unshared Social Identity and Trust
 description: Examining how shared and unshared social identities shape trust and reciprocity between individuals in advantaged and disadvantaged positions.
 importance: 2
 ---